 So what is rock?

 Originally, the term rock was at once a reduction of rock and roll and a sign of its evolution.
-(For more detail on the etymology of rock and roll, check out our Rock and Roll at Sixty: The Narrative History of Rock and Roll’s Conception.)
+(For more detail on the etymology of rock and roll, check out The 50 Songs That Gave Birth To Rock and Roll.)
 The Golden Age of Rock and Roll ended in 1959, precipitated by a series of unfortunate events including Elvis Presley’s draft into military service, Little Richard’s departure into the priesthood, and the tragic airplane crash that claimed the lives of Buddy Holly, Ritchie Valens, and the Big Bopper.

 Then the Beatles and Stones washed ashore in 1964.
-A year later, Bob Dylan plugged his guitar into an amp at the 1965 Newport Folk festival.
-Rock and roll had returned with a harder edge, a more adventurous spirit, and substantially longer hair.
+A year later, Bob Dylan plugged his guitar into an amp at the 1965 Newport Folk Restival.
+Rock and Roll had returned with a harder edge, a more adventurous spirit, and substantially longer hair.

 No longer did the old coital euphemism seem sufficient.
 Dropping the ‘roll,' rock suddenly became a universe unto itself, with a scope broad enough to allow for the fantastical flights of instrumental fancy that carried the Grateful Dead for 30 years and simple enough to instigate the bludgeoning genius of the Ramones; commercially relevant enough to land Led Zeppelin IV in every teenage bedroom in America in the mid-‘70s and artistically receptive enough that you’ve actually heard of Sonic Youth; mannered enough to make the Drifters into a beloved American institution and disturbed enough to make the Sex Pistols any kind of institution at all.